kubernetes/enhancements/keps/sig-node/6035-exec-session-identity/README.md

 ### Silent Degradation

 If a runtime receives `ExecRequest.envs` populated but has not yet implemented forwarding, the field is silently ignored (standard protobuf zero-value behaviour for unrecognised fields).
 Exec sessions continue to work normally; the audit ID is simply not injected into the process environment.
 This is consistent with how other new CRI fields have been handled historically and is acceptable during the rollout period.

+Rather than relying purely on protobuf zero-value behaviour, the kubelet can negotiate runtime support explicitly via the existing CRI runtime features mechanism (`RuntimeStatus`).
+A two-phase rollout is under consideration:

+- **Alpha**: detect-and-warn.
+The kubelet queries runtime features and, if `ExecRequest.envs` is unsupported, logs an event and emits a metric (e.g., `kubelet_exec_envs_unsupported_total`) but allows the exec to proceed.
+Operators get visibility without breakage.
+- **Beta**: detect-and-optionally-deny.
+A kubelet config flag (e.g., `--require-exec-env-support`) defaulting to off lets operators with strict audit/compliance requirements reject exec on unsupported runtimes with a clear error.

+The exact shape of this negotiation will be finalised during implementation.
 Beta graduation explicitly requires at least two runtimes to have implemented the field.

 ### Test Plan